How to Set Up Google Analytics for Your Website

 Step 2: Set Up a Property

 - Create a Property: A property represents your website or app.
-Enter a property name (e.g., "MyWebsite.com"), select your time zone, and choose your currency.
+Enter a property name (e.g., your website name), select your time zone, and choose your currency.

-- Choose a Platform: Google Analytics 4 (GA4) is the latest version of Google Analytics.
-It’s recommended to use GA4 for its advanced features and future-proofing.
+- Choose Google Analytics 4 (GA4): Google Analytics 4 is the latest version of Google Analytics, offering advanced tracking and reporting features.
+It’s recommended to use GA4 for new setups.

 Step 3: Configure Your Data Stream